Philip IV of France: Youth

 A member of the House of Capet, Philip was born in 1268 in the medieval fortress of Fontainebleau (Seine-et-Marne) to the future Philip III, the Bold, and his first wife, Isabella of Aragon.
 His father was the heir apparent of France, being the eldest surviving son of King Louis IX.

 In August 1270, when Philip was two years old, his grandfather died while on Crusade, his father became king, and his elder brother Louis became heir apparent.
 Only five months later, in January 1271, Philip's mother died after falling from a horse; she was pregnant with her fifth child at the time and had not yet been crowned queen beside her husband.
 A few months later, one of Philip's younger brothers, Robert, also died.
 Philip's father was finally crowned king at Rheims on 15 August 1271.
 Six days later, he married again; Philip's stepmother was Marie, daughter of the duke of Brabant.

 In May 1276, Philip's elder brother Louis died, and the eight-year-old Philip became heir apparent.
 It was suspected that Louis had been poisoned and that his stepmother, Marie of Brabant, had instigated the murder.
-One reason for these rumours was the fact that the queen had given birth to her own first son the month Louis died.
+One reason for these rumours was that the queen had given birth to her own first son the month Louis died.
 However, both Philip and his surviving full brother Charles lived well into adulthood and raised large families of their own.

 The scholastic part of Philip's education was entrusted to Guillaume d'Ercuis, his father's almoner.